You are here

 Here's a sampling of positions Computer Science B.S. grads have attained six months to one year after graduation.

-- Electronic Data Interchange Systems Analyst, C.H.
+- Electronic Data Interchange Developer - C.H.
 Robinson, Eden Prairie, MN

 For more data see the Computer Science B.S.
 Graduate Follow-Up Report.